LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 with such an alias).
 Currently, we accept both exception terms.

-In some tests that check that an error condition generates the expected exception term, alternative exception terms are accepted iff the correct exception type is generated and the terms only differ on the culprit argument.
+In some tests that check that an error condition generates the expected exception term, alternative exception terms are accepted in general when the correct exception type is generated and the terms only differ on the culprit argument.
 For example, accepting `type_error(callable,1)` where the term `type_error(callable,(fail,1))` is expected.
 Another example is when the exception term contains a module-qualified culprit.
 For example, the system generating instead a `type_error(callable,user:1)` exception.
+There are also cases where Prolog systems provide more fine-grained error checking than require in current standards.
+This can tranlate to accepting more than one exception type (e.g. both an instantiation and a domain error).

 There is a potential catch-22 when using a language to test itself as the test code itself is written and compiled using a possibly faulty language